 There’s seriously nothing more miserable than a stuffy nose.
 While I can overlook a little congestion during the day, the second my head hits the pillow I feel like I’m drowning and I’ll do anything (anything) to find quick relief.

 Thankfully, these babies are like medicinal bath bombs, but for the shower.
 Loaded with sinus-clearing ingredients like menthol and eucalyptus, they dissolve in running water and infuse the air with soothing aromatherapy.
 All you have to do is stand back and let the shower steam work its magic.
-In a pinch you can even fill up a bowl of hot water, pop in a steamer and loosely cover your head with a towel to get the same effect.
+In a pinch you can even fill up a bowl of hot water, pop in a menthol shower steamer and loosely cover your head with a towel to get the same effect.
 The important thing is to just breathe and let them clear your sinus passages and loosen congestion.

 But you don’t have to wait until you have a cold to use them.
 Since aromatherapy has been proven to reduce stress and boost the immune system, you can use them to preempt a cold, combat seasonal allergies or simply calm the senses.
 Or put their cooling effervescence to good use and try one first thing in the morning to help you get moving and feel more awake.

-How to Make Menthol Shower Steamers
+How to Make Aromatherapy Shower Steamers

 Menthol Shower Steamers